Reporting to HMRC: FPS

-- view your FPS and how much tax and National Insurance you owe in your HMRC online account from the 12th
+- view how much tax and National Insurance you owe in your HMRC online account from the 10th

-- claim any reduction on what you’ll owe HMRC (eg statutory pay) by sending an Employer Payment Summary (EPS) by the 19th
+- claim any reduction on what you’ll owe HMRC (for example statutory pay) by sending an Employer Payment Summary (EPS) by the 19th

 - pay HMRC the balance by the 22nd (or the 19th if paying by post)